Brendon-He/cse15l-lab-reports/Lab-Report-3.md

 ## Sources
 To find all variations, I went to the grep page on [wikibooks](https://en.wikibooks.org/wiki/Grep).
 It gave a short description of what each variation did, and if I didn't understand what the description meant, I just tested it until I did understand.
+You can visit the page at https://en.wikibooks.org/wiki/Grep.